singularityhub/singularity-python/README.md

         --outfolder OUTFOLDER
                               full path to folder for output, if not specified, will go to pwd
+        --runscript RUNSCRIPT
+                              specify extension to generate a runscript template in the PWD, or include --outfolder to change output directory.
+Currently supported types are py (python).
         --package             package a singularity container for singularity hub

 ### Functions Provided